Tips for talking to your provider:

 - If your provider suggests antidepressant medication, make sure and take the time to ask all your questions.
 Do not hesitate to ask any and ALL questions you have, no matter how “silly” you think they may be.
 This is your body and you have a right to ask all questions before you make the decision to take the medication.
 Also make sure you make a follow up appointment with this provider so s/he can monitor your adjustment to the meds.
 If you are breastfeeding, keep in mind that all medications are excreted through the breast milk, but many antidepressants have been studied and determined to be compatible with breastfeeding.
 Make sure your provider is well-informed and discuss all of your concerns before you decide what is best for you and your baby.

-- Ask for a referral to a good therapist who can help support you during this difficult transition.
+- Ask for a referral to a therapist who has special training in perinatal depression and anxiety, who can help support you during this difficult transition.

 - If it would be helpful, ask your partner or a friend to accompany you for further support.
 This can be a good way to double check the information you’re getting and help you clarify things later, since there may be a lot of information at one time.